ComfyUI Extension: Use Everywhere (UE Nodes)

 The Anything Everywhere node takes one or more inputs (currently limited to one input of any data type) and sends the data to other nodes that need it.
 When you connect an input, a new one automatically appears.

-By default the data will be sent to any input of the same data type which does not have a connection.
+By default the data will be sent to any input of the same data type which does not have a connection, and does not have a widget providing the value.

 uec